bridge-ai-neuro/SORT/data/README.md

 (Usage Note: use this to describe the problem space and corresponding motivations for the dataset.) -->
 BookSORT was created to accompany the paper introducing the Sequence Order Recall Task (SORT).
-The primary motivation was to evaluate several state-of-the-art LLMs on the task.
-It is shared for reproducibility purposes.
+The primary motivation was to provide a task and dataset to evaluate episodic memory in state of the art LLMs.

 ### Intended Use
 #### Dataset Use(s)
 <!-- scope: telescope -->
 <!-- info: Select **one**: -->
+- Evaluation as part of the development of memory-augmented architectures
 - Safe for research use

 #### Citation Guidelines